Where to find Free Prescription Drugs? How can I get my meds for free?

 As med prices explode, Americans are having to choose between groceries and drug prescriptions.
 The best way to reduce your prescription drug costs is to find pharmacies that offer them either free of charge or at a very low price.

 The best resource to find Free Medications.
 It’s being constantly updated, so keep coming back for the latest updates.

-Big Pharma, the American pharmaceutical industry has been trying to suck every penny out of the pockets of the sick, injured, dying!
+Big Pharma, the American pharmaceutical industry has been trying to suck every penny out of the pockets of the sick, injured and dying!

 For too many of our fellow citizens, skipping prescription drugs to save money or cutting pills in half to make them last longer is a way of life.

-Many Americans have a serious problem paying for drugs, not filling a prescription because of prohibitive cost, and/or skipping doses in the past many years.
+Many Americans have a serious problem paying for drugs, not filling a prescription because of the prohibitive costs, and/or skipping doses in the past many years.

-Almost one third of the population don’t have health insurance that covers prescriptions and those with lower incomes are the most affected.
+Almost one-third of the population doesn’t have health insurance that covers prescriptions and those with lower incomes are the most affected.